awstomburge/hlc302-cdk/README.md

 6. On the screen that appears, click the **Create contact flow** button.
 7. Click the arrow at the upper right corner of the screen and select **Import flow (beta)**. <img width="1388" alt="image" src="https://user-images.githubusercontent.com/79946101/143142331-d021cbe3-d0df-4825-88da-b5b550b3d278.png">

-    - Download the file `contact-flows\Chime Connect Integration flow.json` to your local machine.
+    - Download the file `contact-flows\Chime Connect Integration flow.json` to your local machine from your **Cloud9** console.
     - In the box that appears, select `Chime Connect Integration flow.json` from the location where you downloaded it.
 Click **Import**.
 8. Click the **Save** button.
 Then click the **Publish** button.
 9. Under the contact flow name (top left side of the screen), click the **Show additional flow information** link.
 Copy the ID that appears in the ARN after `/contact-flow/`.
 For example, if your ARN is `arn:aws:connect:us-east-1:999999999999:instance/a1111111-1111-1111-1111-b11111111111/contact-flow/a1111111-b222-c3333-d4444-e55555555555`, you'll copy `a1111111-b222-c3333-d4444-e55555555555` for use in the next step.
 This value is the **Flow ID**.